sodadata/docs/soda-agent/deploy-aws.md

         State:          Running
           Started:      Thu, 16 Jun 2022 15:50:28 -0700
         Ready:          True
         ...
 ```
 ![agent-deployed](/assets/images/agent-deployed.png){:height="700px" width="700px"}
 6. Next: [Add a data source]({% link soda-cloud/add-datasource.md %}) in Soda Cloud using the Soda Agent you just deployed.
+If you wish, you can [create a practice data source](#optional-create-a-practice-data-source) so you can try adding a data source in Soda Cloud using the Soda Agent you just deployed.

 ## (Optional) Create a practice data source